 Please take care to leave the 'Default link' section blank if you don't want to add the same link to each new item!

 The date field adds a date to an item and will show it in the calendar for the chosen date.
 You can choose to include a time, end date or duration, or a reminder as well.

-To schedule a date, click on the date field in detail view, or double click on the date cell in table view.
+To schedule a date, click on the date field in the detail view, or double-click on the date cell in table view.
 When the calendar shows up, click on a date to assign it to the item.
 Scroll down to add times or reminders.

 For more detailed information on date fields, please read our article on dates and reminders.